MaximumPigs/maximumpigs.github.io/_posts-drafts/2025-01-18-detection-engineering-where-to-start.md

    Remember to avoid using things like filenames, IP addresses, hashes etc. Under no circumstance should you be searching for "svcmc.dll" or "MainFunc".

-   Finally, if you were to look for 4698 events within your environment, with any of the above criteria (one at a time) - would your search return 0 results?
-What if you expanded your search to cover the last 6 months? (a few false positive)

-   If so, you might have found yourself one (or three) new detection rule(s) to create.
+   If you're able to isolate your results to only include the malicious activity, you might have found yourself one (or three) new detection rule(s) to create.

    - Scheduled task created executing CMD
    - Scheduled task created containing runddl32
    - Scheduled task created referencing user public directory

    I think it's very important to note at this point that there will be many people asking "What if?" in response to these three rules - and while it's a valid question, it is also a victim of the perfect solution falacy.
 "Just because something is not perfect, does not mean it is not worth doing".
-No, these rules will not cover all possible variances of this activity - but they will certainly have detected it in this instance and they are broad enough that they have a good chance of detected similar activity.
+No, these rules will not cover all possible variances of this activity - but they will certainly have detected it in this instance and they are broad enough that they have a good chance of detecting similar activity.

 ## Rule creation